Vikasyadav25/Issue_Tracker/README.md

 ### 1. Build a neat UI

 ### 2. Home Page
-Stop timer once clicked on the stop button

 2.1- Show a list of projects.
 2.2- Give a button to create a new Project (On creating a new project it should appear in the list).